-- Preheat oven to 350 degrees F. Spray a loaf pan with nonstick spray.
+- Preheat oven to 350°F. Spray a medium sized loaf pan with nonstick spray.

 - In a medium skillet, heat 1 tablespoon of the olive oil.
 Add the peppers, onion and garlic and cook until just soft.
-Remove from heat and cool.
+Transfer to a large mixing bowl.

-- When the peppers and onion are cooled, mix the remaining ingredients together minus the marinara.
-Use your hands to pack the meat mixture into the loaf pan, or if you are not using a loaf pan, shape the meat into a loaf and set on a baking sheet or oven dish.
+- When the peppers and onion are slightly cooled, mix in the remaining ingredients minus the marinara.
+Use your hands to pack the meat mixture into the loaf pan.
 Top evenly with marinara.

-- Bake for 50 to 60 minutes or until an instant-read thermometer, inserted in the middle of the meatloaf, reads 160 degrees F. Remove from the oven and let rest 5 minutes before slicing and serving.
+- Bake for 50 to 60 minutes or until an instant-read thermometer, inserted in the middle of the meatloaf, reads 160°F. Remove from the oven and let rest 5 minutes before slicing and serving.